jolars/qualpal/docs/algorithm.md

   `"ColorBrewer:Set2"`

-In case of the second option, using the HSL color space, qualpal uses a Halton pseudo-random sequence to sample colors evenly in the specified color space, ensuring a uniform distribution of colors across the hue, saturation, and lightness dimensions.
+In case of the second option, using the HSL color space, qualpal uses a Halton pseudo-random sequence to distribute colors evenly in the specified color space, ensuring a uniform distribution of colors across the hue, saturation, and lightness dimensions.